zaphosting/docs/docs/voiceserver-voicebot-connection.md

 ---
 id: voiceserver-voicebot-connection
-title: "Voiceserver: Link your Voiceserver with your Voicebot"
+title: "Voiceserver: Linking your voicebot with your voice server"
 description: Information on how to link your voicebot to a Teamspeak/Discord server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Link to voice server
 services: